 Generally, it is not wise to store your valuables in your basement, but if there are some things you must keep downstairs, try to store them in plastic bins or bags on high shelves.
 Consistently check for signs of leakage everywhere in your basement, and definitely contact professional help if you notice prolonged moisture anywhere.

 Home insurance is an essential part of home ownership.
-As brokers, Bow Valley Insurance in Calgary is able to provide a number of options for your home insurance needs, and our insurance specialists will ensure you receive the most comprehensive coverage at the very best rates.
+As brokers, Bow Valley Insurance is able to provide a number of options for your home insurance needs, and our insurance specialists will ensure you receive the most comprehensive coverage at the very best rates.
 Please contact us today!